Wireless Telecom Group, Inc. (NYSEAMERICAN:WTT) Short Interest Down 55.8% in July

 Wireless Telecom Group, Inc. (NYSEAMERICAN:WTT) was the recipient of a significant drop in short interest in July.
 As of July 15th, there was short interest totalling 202,400 shares, a drop of 55.8% from the June 30th total of 458,400 shares.
 Currently, 1.0% of the shares of the stock are short sold.
 Based on an average trading volume of 352,800 shares, the days-to-cover ratio is presently 0.6 days.

 Several research analysts recently commented on the stock.
-B. Riley reaffirmed a “buy” rating and issued a $2.75 target price (up from $2.50) on shares of Wireless Telecom Group in a research note on Friday, May 14th.
-Zacks Investment Research cut shares of Wireless Telecom Group from a “buy” rating to a “hold” rating in a report on Wednesday, July 14th.
+Zacks Investment Research downgraded shares of Wireless Telecom Group from a “buy” rating to a “hold” rating in a research note on Wednesday, July 14th.
+B. Riley reiterated a “buy” rating and issued a $2.75 price target (up previously from $2.50) on shares of Wireless Telecom Group in a report on Friday, May 14th.
 Finally, TheStreet upgraded shares of Wireless Telecom Group from a “d+” rating to a “c-” rating in a report on Wednesday, June 30th.

 In related news, major shareholder Joseph M. Jr. Manko sold 121,379 shares of Wireless Telecom Group stock in a transaction on Friday, July 2nd.
 The shares were sold at an average price of $3.00, for a total value of $364,137.00.
 The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
 Also, major shareholder Joseph M. Jr. Manko sold 81,027 shares of Wireless Telecom Group stock in a transaction on Tuesday, July 6th.
 The stock was sold at an average price of $3.03, for a total transaction of $245,511.81.
 The disclosure for this sale can be found here.
 Company insiders own 28.70% of the company’s stock.